JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 In the materiel section of the Static Mesh Editor, click on the dropdown menu inside the "Element 0" section.

-Select your configured material from the options.
+Select your configured material from the options box.

 Your material should now display correctly on the static mesh.
 To verify, drag and drop the static mesh from the Content Browser into the scene and observe its appearance.

+## Expected Result
+Your static mesh inside your scene should now be textured and correctly display its material.
+When lit, it should have accurate reflections based on the normal and ORM maps.